glaukko/glaukko/README.md

 ### Welcome!
 👋 Hi, I’m glaukko.
 I'm from Brazil, 22 years old.
-- Full Stack Developer
-- Majoring in Software Engineering at FIAP
+I'm a Full Stack Developer and I'm majoring in Software Engineering at FIAP.

 Discord: glaukko